danbates1452/azalert/README.md

 # azalert
 Chrome extension to ping the user whenever they go to an amazon owned page - based on blockamazonforme

+Why?
-My intensions with this is to have the awareness of avoiding amazon subsidiaries and the like, but not negate its usefulness for browsing products to purchase elsewhere.
+My intention with this is to have the awareness of avoiding amazon subsidiaries and the like, but not negate its usefulness for browsing products to purchase elsewhere.
+At the end of the day, the true reason this exists is because I want to use something like it, and at the time of writing, blockamazonforme isn't quite that.

 TODO:
 - duplicate the identification part of https://github.com/blockamazonforme/blockamazonforme/